 The museum is taking a break from its annual Fish Follies show this year.
 In its place we are presenting an invitational show titled The Painted Bird.

-The Cordova Historical Society and Museum recently added an original Milo Burcham photo to their permanent art collection compliments of the Art Acquisition Fund, a program funded by the Rasmuson Foundation and administered by Museums Alaska.
+The Cordova Historical Society and Museum recently added an original Milo Burcham photo to their permanent art collection compliments of the Art Aquisition Fund, a program of the Rasmuson Foundation and Museums Alaska.